otrv4/otrv4/otrv4.md

 ## Preliminaries

+This section contains information needed to understand the parameters and arithmetic used.

 ### Notation

 Integer variables are in lower case (x, y).
 Points and other variables are in upper case (P, Q).

-Addition and subtraction of elliptic curve points A and B is A + B and A - B.
+Addition and subtraction of elliptic curve points A and B are A + B and A - B.
 Addition of a point to other point generates another point.
-Scalar multiplication of an integer (scalar) with an elliptic curve point B yields a new point C = a * B.
+Scalar multiplication of an integer (scalar) with an elliptic curve point B yields a new point: C = a * B.

 The concatenation of byte sequences x and P is x || P. In this case, x and P represent a fixed-length byte sequence encoding the respective values.
 See